RetroDECK/ES-DE/USERGUIDE.md

 EmulationStation Desktop Edition supports the two scrapers ScreenScraper.fr and TheGamesDB.net.
 In general TheGamesDB supports less formats and less systems, but in some areas such PC gaming, the quality is better and sometimes ScreenScraper is missing some specific information such as release dates where TheGamesDB may be able to fill in the gaps.

-Here is an overview of what's supported by ES and these scrapers:
+Here is an overview of what's supported by ES-DE and these scrapers:

 | Media type or option     | ScreenScraper | TheGamesDB |
 | :----------------------- | :-----------: | :--------: |